Rashmiranjan07/JS-tutorial/README.md

 - Arrays are zero-indexed i.e. the first element of an array is at index/position 0.
 - An array is ordered collection, where we have a 0th, 1st, a 2nd, and so on elements.
 -Each value (an element) in an array has a numeric position, known as its index, starts from 0, so that the first array element position/index is arr[0] not arr[1].

+#### Different ways to create/define an Array :-
+There are 3 main ways to construct an array:

+1. By array literal
+2. By creating an instance of Array directly (using the new keyword).
+3. By using an Array constructor (using the new keyword).

+## Create Array by array literal
+- The simplest way to create an array in JavaScript is enclosing a comma-separated list of values in square brackets [ ].
+- var myArray = [element0, element1, ..., elementN];